-A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 44/45 non-decorative images were analyzed and passed.
-The passing non-decorative images have alternative text that is compatible with assistive technology or is rendered by an application such as a browser, media player, or reader that offers this functionality. the one failing non-decorative image was found in chapter 5 and failed because the only information that could be identified by the reader was a URL.
+0 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additional Information: No images were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: 0/0 decorative images were analyzed and passed.
-No decorative images were found in chapters 1 through 5.
-The program used to analyze text content was
+N/A

-NVDA which is an open source screen reader for Windows.
+Additional Information: No images were found within the text resource.
+The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-N/A Additional Information: 0/0 complex images were analyzed and passed.
-No complex images were found in chapters 1 through 5.
+N/A Additional Information: No images were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.